PCOS: Diagnosis, Research & Management

 Uterine polyps commonly manifest with several typical symptoms.
 These include irregular menstrual bleeding, such as heavy periods or bleeding between periods.
 Another significant indicator is bleeding occurring after menopause, which requires prompt medical attention.

-Additionally, uterine polyps can contribute to infertility by making conception difficult.
+These polyps can also contribute to infertility by making conception difficult.
 Some individuals may also experience pelvic pain or pressure, which can vary in intensity and duration.
 These symptoms underscore the importance of timely evaluation and management by healthcare professionals to address potential underlying issues associated with uterine polyps.

 Several factors may increase the risk of developing uterine polyps, including: